33 Online Learning

 Independent learning requires the following skills:

-• Reaching out for the support you need from your instructor, classmates, and university support services.
+- Reaching out for the support you need from your instructor, classmates, and college support services.

 Metacognition for Online Learning